immunefi-team/Bounty_Boosts/DeGate/26479 - [SC - Insight] ExchangeV cannot be reinitialized after an upgrade.md

 # ExchangeV3 cannot be reinitialized after an upgrade

-Submitted on Sun Dec 03 2023 15:46:50 GMT-0400 (Atlantic Standard Time) by @Paludo0x for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Dec 3rd 2023 at 21:46:50 UTC by @Paludo0x for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26479